Integrating RmlUi into your application

 Initialising RmlUi

 Before you can initialise RmlUi, you’ll need to set the interfaces that the library uses to interact with your application.
-There are two compulsory interfaces, the system interface and the render interface.
+There is one compulsory interface, the render interface.
+Additionally, some applications may want to define a custom system interface for additional functionality.

 The system interface

-For more uses of the system interface, see the documentation.
+For more uses of the system interface, please see the documentation.

 Backend integration